AhmadJaber/next-strapi-magic-ecommerce-template/next-ecommerce-frontend/README.md

+### next-strapi-magic-ecommerce-template

+a basic template for creating an e-commerce website with strapi, nextjs, magic

+### stacks

+**nextjs**
+The React Framework for Production.
+Next.js gives you the best developer experience with all the features you need for production:
+-> hybrid static & server rendering,
+-> TypeScript support,
+-> smart bundling,
+-> route pre-fetching

+**strapi**
+Strapi is a flexible, open-source Headless CMS that gives developers the freedom to choose their favorite tools and frameworks while also allowing editors to easily manage and distribute their content.

+**stripe**
+Online payment processing for internet businesses.
+Stripe is a suite of payment APIs that powers commerce for online businesses of all sizes

+**magic**
+One SDK for passwordless, WebAuthn, and social login - fully customizable.

 #### making authenticated request with strapi & magic

--> to achieve that install a plugin in strapi, `strapi-plugin-magic` & customize some files in strapi-code(backend).
+- to achieve that install a plugin in strapi, `strapi-plugin-magic` & customize some files in strapi-code(backend).
--> sothat whenever we make an authenticated request, strapi will find or create proper user & seemlessly connect the frontend with backend.
+- sothat whenever we make an authenticated request, strapi will find or create proper user & seemlessly connect the frontend with backend.

 > if i want to rebuild the strapi admin panel, after some change use `npm run build` or `yarn build`

--> then in strapi admin there will be a option for magic, i have to put the `magic secret-key` in there.
+- then in strapi admin there will be a option for magic, i have to put the `magic secret-key` in there.
--> next i have to overwrite the default strapi permission policy. policy, will determine who the current loggedin user is. to customize strapi default behaviour, go `./extintions/user-permissions/config` & create a folder `policies` with a file `permissions.js`
+- next i have to overwrite the default strapi permission policy. policy, will determine who the current loggedin user is. to customize strapi default behaviour, go `./extintions/user-permissions/config` & create a folder `policies` with a file `permissions.js`

--> `permissions.js`, this is a strapi provided file, which we can customize. to get the default file - goto [strapi github](https://github.com/strapi/strapi). open `packages/strapi-plugin-users-permissions/config/policies/permissions.js`. copy the code & paste to my `permissions.js` file.
+- `permissions.js`, this is a strapi provided file, which we can customize. to get the default file - goto [strapi github](https://github.com/strapi/strapi). open `packages/strapi-plugin-users-permissions/config/policies/permissions.js`. copy the code & paste to my `permissions.js` file.

--> add a line of code which integrates the plugin with strapi.
+- add a line of code which integrates the plugin with strapi.

 ```js
 await strapi.plugins['magic'].services['magic'].loginWithMagic(ctx);
 ```

--> this change allows, if i make request with a valid magic `bearer-token` to strapi. strapi will add or create a user with the email that was used in magic. so in order to make an authenticated request with magic to strapi we must have a `bearer-token`. i have to add this functionality in my `AuthContext` in frontend.
+- this change allows, if i make request with a valid magic `bearer-token` to strapi. strapi will add or create a user with the email that was used in magic. so in order to make an authenticated request with magic to strapi we must have a `bearer-token`. i have to add this functionality in my `AuthContext` in frontend.

--> created a method to get the token & every-time the method is called, magic will issue a token for `15min`. after that it will expire.
+- created a method to get the token & every-time the method is called, magic will issue a token for `15min`. after that it will expire.

 ```js
 const getToken = async () => {